 This subcomponent is a special category which results from the dissipative uses of products that are released to the environment as part of production processes.
 Dissipative losses are material residues that are indirect result of production and consumption activity.

-The release of chemical substances is a topic that deals with chemical fertilizers to enrich spoils and to protect plants and animals from disease.
+There is one topic under this subcomponent.
+3.4.1 Release of chemical substances - deals with chemical fertilizers to enrich spoils and to protect plants and animals from disease.
 The statistics under this topic include the amount of natural and chemical fertilizers, pesticides and other chemicals (hormones and pellets) used by type of active ingredients, the area under application, and the method employed.
 These are used as a basis for estimating the chemicals which affect the environmental quality.
 These statistics are also found in Subcomponent 2.5: Biological Resources.